-- 1. Applications to the Commission shall be submitted to the Planning and Zoning Department. - 2.
+- 1. Applications to the Commission or Zoning Board of Appeals (ZBA) shall be submitted to the Planning and Zoning Department. - 2.
 Applications shall be submitted on forms obtained from the Planning and Zoning Department for the type of application being submitted. - 3.
 Applications shall be accompanied by the appropriate fee(s) except that the Commission or the Town shall be exempt from any application fee. - 4.
 Applications shall be submitted with such supporting plans, materials, and other information as required by these Regulations. - 5.
 Applications shall be signed by the applicant and, if applicable, the owner of the property affected or the authorized agent or representative of the owner.